Skip to main content

 1. Provide a timeline.
 Students need benchmarks for contacting the community partner, and beginning and completing the service.

-2. Have a back-up plan for students who miss orientations, start dates, and other deadlines.
-Some faculty state that students who miss key deadlines must write a paper.
+2. Have a back-up plan for students who miss orientations, start dates, or encounter unexpected challenges.
 Sometimes the time delays are due to community partners’ constraints; these can be teachable moments about how to flex and redirect to what’s possible.
 SL staff can help faculty work through these challenges.

-3. Contact the community partner(s) at least once mid-semester to exchange feedback and, if possible, visit the service site(s) to gain first-hand exposure to the experience.
+3. Contact the community partner(s) at least once mid-semester to exchange feedback.

 4. Assess student progress using a “five-minute check-in” or some other formative assessment.